LuizZak/SwiftRewriter/Architecture.md

 For the tooled part, [ANTLR](http://www.antlr.org/) is used to do the heavy lifting and parse all the input source code.

-All input parsing for a single file can be done with just an `ObjcParser` instance.
+All input parsing for a single file can be done with just an `ObjcParser` or `JsParser` instance, depending on the input language.

-Since trees produced by ANTLR are too heavyweight and reflect a lot of the complexity of Objective-C's grammar (which itself is complex due to the necessity to parse virtually any valid Objective-C source code), the produced AST is converted into a customized AST representation that is more useful for manipulation, rooted into a base `ASTNode` class.
+Since trees produced by ANTLR are too heavyweight and reflect a lot of the complexity of the source language's grammar, the produced AST is converted into a customized AST representation that is more useful for manipulation, rooted into a base `ASTNode` class.

-The source code for the AST class structure used is found inside the `ObjcGrammarModels` target, and is used throughout the rest of the process to inspect the input AST.
+The source code for the AST class structure used is found inside the `ObjcGrammarModels` and `JsGrammarModels` targets, and is used throughout the rest of the process to inspect the input AST.

 ---
 ## 2. Statements parsing